openid/authzen/patterns/AuthorizationDesignPatterns.md

 ## External API Call (Resource-Enforcer pattern)

 In this model, the resource server itself makes API calls to an external Dynamic Authorization system that acts as the PDP.
-T<span style="text-decoration:underline;">he PEP resides here inside the resource server’s own business logic</span>, and is generally just a code wrapper around this external authorization call.
+The PEP resides here inside the resource server’s own business logic, and is generally just a code wrapper around this external authorization call.
 From the PDP standpoint, there’s really no PEP, the resource itself enforces the authz decisions.

 This is the most flexible way to integrate external authorization as it can be used by most resource types, including legacy apps.